 - Paddling in any form

-- Quests, treasure hunts, or scavenger hunts
+- Participation in quests, treasure hunts, or scavenger hunts

-- Morally degrading or humiliating games and activities
+- Degrading or humiliating games and activities